JakkoKoba/JCMD/README.md

 # JCMD - Java Command Framework

-JCMD is a **lightweight Java CLI framework** that allows developers to build interactive commandTemplate-line applications with modular, extensible commands.
+JCMD is a **lightweight Java CLI framework** that allows developers to build interactive command-line applications with modular, extensible commands.
-It features a REPL (Read-Eval-Print Loop) interface, dynamic commandTemplate registration, and safe error handling.
+It features a REPL (Read-Eval-Print Loop) interface, dynamic command registration, and safe error handling.
 JCMD can be used in **games, developer tools, runtime consoles, or scripting utilities**.

 ---

 ## Features
-- Modular commandTemplate registration and execution
+- Modular command registration and execution
 - Interactive REPL interface
 - Extensible design: easily add new commands
 - Error handling for safe execution